Naga-Manohar-Y/LLM_From_Scratch/README.md

 "cat" and "mat" may have a distance of 3

 **Final Processing Before Training**
-- To create the input embeddings used in an LLM, we simply add the token and the positional embeddings:
+- To create the input embeddings used in an LLM, we simply add the token and the absolute positional embeddings:

 <img src="https://camo.githubusercontent.com/730badacd85e476130cab5a98990d3c616b4333921096c576c31a50e7c0ca627/68747470733a2f2f73656261737469616e72617363686b612e636f6d2f696d616765732f4c4c4d732d66726f6d2d736372617463682d696d616765732f636830325f636f6d707265737365642f31392e77656270" alt="Text Embeddings" width="200" height="300">